jjiang2005/pi_estimation/README.md

 # pi_estimation
-Simple function for π estimation
+A simple function for π estimation I made in grade 11